-The Center for Decision Research (CDR) encourages students who are interested in the study of judgment and decision making, social psychology, or consumer behavior to apply to the Chicago Booth PhD program with a concentration in marketing or behavioral science.
-Because judgment and decision making is a rich and multifaceted research area, the CDR is organized around an interdisciplinary spirit, bringing together excellent faculty and students whose interests span social and cognitive psychology, behavioral economics, consumer research, and organizational behavior.
+The Roman Family Center for Decision Research encourages students who are interested in the study of judgment and decision making, social psychology, or consumer behavior to apply to the Chicago Booth PhD Program with a concentration in marketing or behavioral science.
+Because judgment and decision making is a rich and multifaceted research area, the center is organized around an interdisciplinary spirit, bringing together excellent faculty and students whose interests span social and cognitive psychology, behavioral economics, consumer research, and organizational behavior.

-Students at Chicago Booth benefit from flexible coursework offered in the Chicago Booth PhD program and in other departments, like psychology, public policy, and economics.
-PhD students can also receive rigorous training in research through collaborative projects conducted with faculty who are affiliated with the CDR.
-Research at the CDR investigates judgment and decision making in individual, interpersonal, organizational, consumer, and legal contexts.
-The faculty of the CDR are organized into two groups:
+Students at Chicago Booth benefit from flexible coursework offered in the Chicago Booth PhD Program and in other departments, like psychology, public policy, and economics.
+PhD students can also receive rigorous training in research through collaborative projects conducted with faculty who are affiliated with the Roman Family Center.
+Research at the center investigates judgment and decision making in individual, interpersonal, organizational, consumer, and legal contexts.
+The faculty of the Roman Family Center are organized into two groups:

 The faculty of the behavioral science group aim to bridge social and cognitive psychology to related fields such as organizational behavior, economics, consumer behavior, public policy, negotiation, and business.
 Much of the research conducted here investigates the roles of interpersonal perception and social cognition, emotions, subjective well-being and happiness, and conflicting motivations, cultural influences, and more basic cognitive processes and biases in judgment and decision making.